East Bengal Regiment: 1965 Indo-Pakistan War

 At the end of the Indo-Pakistan War in 1965, a new battalion called the Lucky Tigers of the 6th East Bengal Regiment was created.
 The creation of the battalion was not finished until 1966.
-During the war, soldiers of the East Bengal Regiment defended Lahore, West Pakistan, for which they were awarded 12 gallantry awards.
+During the war, soldiers of the East Bengal Regiment defended Lahore, West Pakistan, for which they were awarded several gallantry awards.
 The East Bengal Regiment was also known for causing heavy casualties on the Indian Army.
+Most of the gallantry awards were given to the 1st Battalion of the Regiment.

 History during the Bangladesh War of Independence

 In March 1971, in response to a crackdown on local populace in East Pakistan, the five battalions of the East Bengal Regiment under the command of Major Ziaur Rahman revolted against the Pakistan Army.
 Members of the East Bengal Regiment across East Pakistan organized and initiated the Bangladesh War of Independence.
 The East Bengal Regiment formed the core of the independence struggle forces, which became known as the Bangladesh Forces.
 The structure and formation of the Bangladesh Forces during the Independence War of 1971 was determined at the Sector Commander's Conference that was held from 11 to 17 July 1971.

 Colonel M.A.G.
 Osmani (promoted to general after independence of Bangladesh) was the Commander-in-Chief of all Bangladesh Forces.
 Lieutenant Colonel M. A. Rab was appointed as the Chief of Army Staff and Squadron Leader M. Hamidullah Khan, was appointed Bangladesh Military Representative to coordinate guerilla training at the largest training camp of the war effort at Chakulia, Bihar, India.
 The decision of the formation of three separate brigades were formed with East Bengal battalions.
 The East Bengal Regiment battalions that participated in the war were as follows:

 Z Force, commanded by Major Ziaur Rahman, consisted of 1st, 3rd and 8th East Bengal Regiment.
-These battalions were formed during May~June 1971 at Teldhala village of Tura, Meghalaya, in 1971 by Major Ziaur Rahman.
+These battalions were formed during May–June 1971 at Teldhala village of Tura, Meghalaya, in 1971 by Major Ziaur Rahman.
 These three battalions principally constituted the backbone of Bangladesh Forces Sector 11, later commanded for a brief stint (24 days) by Major Abu Taher and subsequently by Squadron Leader M. Hamidullah Khan from 3 November until 14 February.
 The main two battles fought in Bangladesh Forces Sector 11 was the Kamalpur battle (land attack), led by Major Zia and the Chmarch ilmari Battle amphibious attack (landing raid) led by Squadron Leader M. Hamidullah Khan.

 K Force, commanded by Major Khaled Mosharraf was created with 4, 9 and 10 East Bengal.

 S Force, under Major K M Shafiullah, was created in October 1971 and consisted of 2 and 11 East Bengal.
 Further units were raised to replace those that remained stranded in West Pakistan.
 Following the foundation of Bangladesh, these units formed the core of the new army.
 However, the 7th Battalion was incorporated as 44th Battalion, Frontier Force Regiment of the Pakistan Army, which led to the raising of the 10th Battalion in 1971.